njpayne/galois/README.md

 - (Science: calculating energy) Write a program that calculates the energy needed to heat water from an initial temperature to a final temperature.
 Your program should prompt the user to enter the amount of water in kilograms and the initial and final temperatures of the water.
-The formula to compute the energy is Q = M * (finalTemperature – initialTemperature) * 4184 where M is the weight of water in kilograms, temperatures are in degrees Celsius, and energy Q is measured in joules.
+The formula to compute the energy is Q = M * (finalTemperature – initialTemperature) * 4184 where M is the weight of water in kilograms, temperatures are in degrees Celsius, and energy Q is measured in joules. **(Program completed August 10, 2015)**

 - (Geometry: distance of two points) Write a program that prompts the user to enter two points (x1, y1) and (x2, y2) and displays their distance between them.
 The formula for computing the distance is sqrt((x2 x1)^2 + (y2 y1)^2).
-Note that you can use Math.pow(a, 0.5) to compute sqrt(a).
+Note that you can use Math.pow(a, 0.5) to compute sqrt(a). **(Program completed August 10, 2015)**

 - (Print a table) Write a program that displays the following table.
 Cast floatingpoint numbers into integers. a b pow(a, b)
 1 2 1
 2 3 8